Hospital chain attack part of ongoing cybersecurity concerns

 That’s because ransomware criminals are increasingly stealing data from their targets before encrypting networks, using it for extortion.
 They often sow the malware weeks before activating it, waiting for moments when they believe they can extract the highest payments.

-Health care is classified by the U.S. government as one of 16 critical infrastructure sectors, and health care providers are seen as ripe targets for hackers.
+Health care is classified by the U.S. government as one of 16 critical infrastructure sectors Health care providers are seen as ripe targets for hackers.

 If patient data is accessed, health care providers are required by law to notify the Department of Health and Human Services.